 Which is the best time to visit Qatar?

 The best time to visit Qatar would be between December and February.
-During these months, the weather is cooler and there are a number of outdoor events happening around the country,
+During these months, the weather is cooler, and there are several outdoor events happening around the country,

 Is it safe to visit Qatar?

 Yes, Qatar is a very safe country to visit as the crime rates are low.
 Violent crimes, especially towards foreigners and women, are extremely rare.

 Alcohol is regulated in Qatar, and it is prohibited to drink in public places.
 However, alcohol is available at licensed hotel restaurants and bars.